Krutarth007/DeBT-FHIR/README.md

 This repository contains the official implementation of the DeBT-FHIR framework, used to quantify the sensitivity of clinical prediction models to data quality degradation in HL7 FHIR-based health information exchanges.

-> **"A Simulation-Based Framework for Quantifying Predictive Model Robustness Under Progressive Structured Data Degradation"**
+> **"The Impact of FHIR Interoperability Debt on Clinical AI Reliability: A Stress-Testing Framework and Simulation Study"**
-> *International Journal of Data Science and Analytics*
+> *Journal of Intelligent Learning Systems and Applications*

 ## 📌 Overview